For a while, Telegram was the darling of privacy-friendly instant messaging apps.

 If you no longer want to entrust the app with your data, you’re in the right place.
 Our complete guide on how to delete your Telegram account will walk you through all the steps.

 Your Data, Your Business.
-Want to avoid data harvesting and stay anonymous online?
-Get CyberGhost VPN and make sure nobody collects or sells your information ever again.
+Want to avoid data harvesting and improve your online privacy?
+Get CyberGhost VPN and encrypt your online activity to keep outsiders from following your every move online.
 Use it anytime, anywhere, and on any device.

 Before deleting your Telegram account